iuriievt81/works/README.md

 Hello!
-I'm Radek, a passionate and dedicated Web & Mobile App Developer with over 3 years of experience in building dynamic, user-friendly applications and websites.
+I'm Iurii, a passionate and dedicated Web & Mobile App Developer with over 3 years of experience in building dynamic, user-friendly applications and websites.
 My expertise spans both front-end and back-end development, focusing on creating high-quality digital products that provide seamless user experiences.

 I specialize in Swift, JavaScript, HTML/CSS, and frameworks such as React, Django, and Angular.
 Whether it's a responsive website or a fully integrated mobile app, I strive to deliver intuitive and functional solutions.